Rosheda started wearing wigs when an illness damaged her hair. To recover, she moved to Jamaica where she opened a wig store.

 I decided the Stunna was the one and wore it out that same night.
 After that night I wore it out on several other occasions when I wanted to feel glamorous.
 This is my review of Outre's Stunna lace front wig, but it's not just any review.
 Unlike the Outre Stunna wig review videos I found on YouTube, this review covers much more than a simple unboxing.

-Since I have worn the wig many times, this review shows you how the wig holds up after multiple wears; how it looks after styling with heat and gives you a close-up look at all the little details that matter when you are considering purchasing a wig.
+Since I have worn the wig many times, this review shows you how the wig holds up after multiple wears and how it looks after styling with heat.
+It gives you a close look at all the little details that matter when you are considering purchasing a wig.
 Let’s start with the Stunna wig’s construction.